Shmaya the Nasi

 Students, Colleagues and Successors

 Shmaya's main students were Hillel and Shami.
+Hillel was careful to use the exact wording of his teachers when he quoted them.
 Leadership of Shemaya and Avtalyon lasted for a short period of six years.
 After Shimaya and Avtalyon passed away, the Jewish leadership was given to the Beni Besera who eventually passed it on to Hillel and Menachem.
 Eventually Menachem was replaced by Shami.
 Hillel openly declared that his superiority in Torah knowledge over the Beni Besera was due to his nullification to Shmaya and Avtalyon.

 Other Tannaim that lived during the time of Shmaya were; Akavya ben Mehallel, Admon, Channan, the Sons of Besera and Rebbe Yehuda ben Dursai.